yinglinglow/yinglinglow.github.io/blog/_posts/2018-02-13-GAN-walkthrough.md

 ## Overview

-The idea is to train two models at the same time.
+The whole idea of GAN is to train two models at the same time.

 One model is the __Generator__: it takes random noise as input and produces fake images.<br>
 The second model is the __Discriminator__: it takes both real images and fake images, and tries to identify which is real and which is fake.